Time: Fridays, noon - 1:15pm (PT)

 Organizers: Lindsey Kuper and Tyler Sorensen

-The LSD Seminar meets weekly to discuss interesting topics in the areas of programming languages, systems, databases, formal methods, security, software engineering, verification, architecture, and beyond.
+The Languages, Systems, and Data Seminar meets weekly to discuss interesting topics in the areas of programming languages, systems, databases, formal methods, security, software engineering, verification, architecture, and beyond.
 Our goal is to encourage interactions and discussions between students, researchers, and faculty with interests in these areas.
 The seminar is open to everyone interested.
 Participating students should register for the 2-credit course CSE 280O.

 For winter 2021, this seminar is completely virtual and will feature a mix of internal and external speakers.